codingJWilliams/ascii-to-binary/README.md

 ## Installation
 1\.
 Right click on the ascii to binary.py file and select save link as

 2\.
-If promted to by your browser give the downlaod a name 3\.
+If promted to by your browser give the download a name

+3\.
 Open the program in python

 4\.
 Click run